Disc herniations are common with auto accidents

 Part of your treatment may also include some of the following: therapeutic exercises, mechanical traction, electric stimulation, ultrasound, and ice or heat therapy.
 Massage therapy & myofascial release techniques may also be used in conjunction with these other therapies in order to get the best results.
 Also, the doctor may arrange for on-site evaluation of your workout routine and/or workplace to correct improper ergonomic conditions.
 Since this may be which is aggravating your condition.
 If you have symptoms of disc injury or a “pinched nerve”, schedule with us as quickly as possible.
 In the event that your condition requires medical attention, an appointment to the appropriate referral should be made promptly.

-Disc herniation treatment in Dade, Broward and Palm Beach counties:
+Disc herniation treatment in Miami-Dade county:

 Our goal at Accident Pain Clinics of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 We also provide transportation to each of our offices for any auto accident complications.
 Call us anytime for a complete evaluation of your disk injuries today at 855-954-2273.